Teacher Training Programme with the Leicestershire Secondary SCITT

-What this means, is something with years of experience in a role in schools may start teaching very quickly, because they are ready.
-However, if you have less experience, are coming from another career or straight from university, then you may not start until later on.
+What this means, is someone with years of experience in school may start teaching very quickly, because they are ready.
+However, if you are coming from another career or straight from university, then you may not start until later on.
 You start teaching when YOU are ready.
 We are able to plan for this as our programme has much more time in schools than many other routes.

 Placements in School on your Teacher Training Programme

-When completions your teacher training programme, you will complete 5 placements that will expose you to all of the education sectors needed to provide you with holistic teacher training.
-This allows you to understand the journey the students take, from Primary, through their Secondary Education and into Further Education.
+On your teacher training programme, you will complete 5 placements.
+This allows you to understand the journey the students take from Primary, through their Secondary Education and into Further Education.
 In addition to this, you also complete a specialist placement in a school that caters for students with additional needs.

 - Week 2 – Primary Placement

 - Week 5 – Secondary Phase 1

 - Week 18 – Sixth Form Placement

 - Week 21 – Secondary Phase 2